SAP Negotiations • Vendor Management

 Section 6 — Audit Risk Management & Indirect Access Mitigation

-SAP licence audits (often yearly "LAW" requests) are a normal part of the relationship.
-Treat audit readiness as an ongoing discipline, not an ad-hoc fire drill.
-Indirect access is the single biggest audit risk for most SAP customers.
+SAP licence audits (often yearly LAW requests) are a normal part of the relationship.
+Treat audit readiness as an ongoing discipline, not an ad-hoc fire drill when the request arrives.
+Indirect access is the single biggest audit exposure for most enterprises.
+Our SAP Audit Preparation Toolkit provides the complete checklist.

 Audit